 This article explains why you’ve found your session lost or a port forwarding rule disconnected after you put the app to the background, and presents a few tips that might help you to overcome the issue.

-Termius, like most of other apps, can’t run in the background due to a restriction of iOS.
+Termius, like most other apps, can’t run in the background due to a restriction of iOS.
 The latest version of iOS stops the app’s background processes almost immediately (in 20 or 30 seconds), while older versions would allow them to run for 2 - 3 minutes.

 That restriction exists for good reasons: to improve battery usage and performance of your device.
 However, it may present an obvious problem for users of Termius.
-Below is a few recommendations to overcome it.
+Below are a few recommendations to overcome it.

 When you make a connection in Termius, that session is logged in History.
 It provides a log of activity and allows you to add these past sessions as hosts.

 If you enable location tracking, it will also allow you to see on a map the exact location where a connection was made.